-- Don't restrict your thinking to jobs directly related to your degree subject or you will miss out on some amazing opportunities.
-Your degree discipline alone does not determine your options.
+- Don't restrict your thinking to jobs directly related to your degree subject or you’ll miss out on some amazing opportunities.
+Your degree discipline alone doesn’t determine your options.

-- As well as gaining skills through your studies, you will also
+- As well as gaining skills through your studies, you’ll also

-volunteering and other activities.
-These transferable skills are
+and other activities.
+These transferable skills are hugely

 - research skills